lbressler13/kotlin-utils/README.md

 Unit tests are written using the [Kotlin test](https://kotlinlang.org/api/latest/kotlin.test/) framework.
 Tests must be written for helper functions and extension functions.
-They should also be written for new classes.
+They should also be written for new classes, and for custom methods in data classes.
-For data classes, any methods other than initialization should be tested.

 Tests can be run using an IDE, or with the following command: